Walmart: Effects on jobs

 A 2022 literature review concludes that "there is no consensus on the impact of Walmart on local employment, but most studies on the topic point to a modest increase in retail employment".
 For example, studies at the University of Missouri found that a new store increases net retail employment in the county by 100 jobs in the short term, half of which disappear over five years as other retail establishments close.
-Similarly, a net increase in employment (55 jobs) was found in a study of West Virginia counties between 1989 and 1998.